 Deadline for RN students in May 31, for LPN it is September 30 of each year.

-Applicant must possess a GPA (grade point average) of 2.5 or higher.
+- Applicants must possess a grade point average of 2.0 or greater

 There are several scholarships available online for students attending technical schools.
 Please review the applications at www.sfacf.org.